Current Research & Data

 These are some of the questions being answered by researchers in today’s world, and are included in information contained here and/or links to to other sites.
 This page will help you to think about research from a parent’s perspective, and to help you as a parent understand why research is important, how to navigate and use information from this website, and to help inform you of how clinical practice is molded and shaped based on research.

 How can parents use research findings to understand the needs of Deaf/Hard of Hearing children?
-What should a parent do when a professional uses ‘research’ to support a particular decision?
+What should a parent do when somebody uses ‘research’ to support a particular decision?
 Should research findings be the only thing a parent considers in language and communication choices?

 As “scientifically-based instructional practices” that have some evidence in research as being effective and replicable become more and more the standard by which early intervention for D/HH children should be applied, it is important for families to understand which research findings may apply to their particular child.
 Families use a variety of information to guide their decisions for their own child.
 These include findings from research, but also subjective ‘gut instincts’, parental preference, child preference, and available resources in a community.